+Salmon patties are especially good with white gravy creamed peas, a milk gravy that contains sweet peas.
 Baked potatoes are a nice side, and a simple green salad adds veggies to round out the meal.

-Other options include aioli, remoulade, or tartar sauce for dipping, steamed or roasted veggies, and rice pilaf or quinoa for sides.
+The patties also taste great with aioli, remoulade, or tartar sauce for dipping, steamed or roasted veggies, and rice pilaf or quinoa for sides.

-Ingredients For Baked Or Fried Salmon Patties
+Ingredients For Salmon Patties

 - Canned salmon: No cooking, no deboning, just open the can and go!
 Choose wild Alaskan salmon for the healthiest, most sustainable option.